ktaka-ccmp/ktaka.blog.ccmp.jp/2023/Svelte+FastAPI-Sign-in-with-Google/Readme.en.md

 ### Login Page

-We display Google's Sign In button and also use the OneTap interface.
+We display Google's Sign-In button and also use the OneTap interface.
 After signing in with Google, the callback function `backendAuth` is called.
-`backendAuth` sends the response obtained from Google Sign In to `http://localhost/api/login`.
+`backendAuth` sends the response obtained from Google Sign-In to `http://localhost/api/login`.
 The response includes the JWT token.
 If the backend login is successful, it redirects to the previous page.
-If it fails, error handling is performed and redirected back to the login page.
+If it fails, the error is handled and "navigated" back to the login page.

 Sample code for `LoginPage.svelte` is as follows: